brianbunke/brianbunke.github.io/_posts/2017-03-08-vester-2-vest-harder.md

 > Part 1 of this series, [Introducing Vester], covers the basics of what Vester is and how to get started.
 >
-> Part 3 of this series will cover the individual *.Vester.ps1 test structure, and walk through an example of how to create your own tests.
+> Part 3, [Write Your Own Vester Test], covers the individual *.Vester.ps1 test structure, and walks through an example of how to create your own tests.

 Relevant Vester links, conveniently up top for your reference:
 - The project is published on the [PowerShell Gallery] and maintained, open-source, on [GitHub]